botfront/rasa-webchat/README.md

 ### tooltip payload

 This feature lets you set a tooltipPayload in the props of the component, then, for the answer to that payload, you should define a response with a metada object and a property `tooltip = true`.
 This message will then be displayed as a tooltip before the widget is opened.
 Disclaimer: This works with Botfront, but not yet with vanilla Rasa.
+Don't use that feature if you didn't set a metadata tag in your response.

 ```python
 message = {